Dukula78/Kulang/README.md

-# Hey!!!! welcome ti Dutty codes for everyone
+# Hey!!!! welcome to Dutty codes for everyone

-Dutty codes is mainly focused on html, css and JavaScript
+I will be showing you some of my works.
+Feel free to copy them and modify them in anyway that suits you.